mohi/PyRssReader/README.md

 [![Latest Travis CI build status](https://travis-ci.org/kragniz/cookiecutter-pypackage-minimal.png)](https://travis-ci.org/kragniz/cookiecutter-pypackage-minimal)

-Sample RSS Reader to perform multiple text processing on text.
+Sample RSS Reader to perform multiple text processing on xml text of a rss feed.
 Reads from a variety of inputs sources and Writes to a variety of outputs desination are supported.